Erase your traffic ticket fast and easy with America's #1 Traffic School course.

 If you get hit with a violation while away from your home state, you can expect it to follow you home nine times out of ten.
 And if you move between states while you're carrying points on your license, they'll usually transfer over according to the terms of the Interstate Compact Act.

 Interstate Compacts And Changing Residency

-Most of the states have opted in to a set of compacts that requires them to share DMV information.
+Most of the states have opted into a set of compacts that require them to share DMV information.
 When you change your residency from one member state to another, your points will follow you if the new state has a points system.